BahnCard: Introduction and growth: 1992-2002

 The BahnCard itself was introduced on 1 October 1992.

-Initially the card was available for second class travel and 50% discount only, but at Christmas 1992, the BahnCard First for the first class was launched along with gift vouchers for the new product.
+Initially the card was available for second class travel and 50 per cent discount only, but at Christmas 1992, the BahnCard First for the first class was launched along with gift vouchers for the new product.
 By the end of the year, it was bought by 650,000 clients.
 A major advertising campaign was started by the (then called) Bundesbahn, where the card was marketed under the slogan travel for a year for half the price.
 The TV advertising campaign for the new product won several awards.

 The introduction of the BahnCard coincided with the launch of the high-speed InterCityExpress trains, a luxury service that gained wider customer acceptance than previous intercity trains.
 One million BahnCards were sold by 20 January 1993.

 In July 1995, a BahnCard with credit card functionality was introduced in cooperation with Citibank.
 Two new versions were now offered in addition to the original card, a BahnCard with Visa payment and credit card function a BahnCard with Visa Electron payment (a rechargeable debit card).
 The credit card Bahncards were valid for a period of two years, and the regular card still for a period of one year.
 The validity of the cards was altered from the exact day to the end of a month.
 The new cards now also included a photograph of the customer.
 The DM 50 (€25) fee for replacement cards (in case of loss) was abolished, and a dining car voucher worth €5 was included with new cards.
 The customer data and photographs were processed in the US, which raised privacy concerns with some groups.

 This campaign, called "better BahnCard", was criticised by the newspaper Die Zeit in June 1996, which reported that customers were tricked into buying the credit card version against their will and that organisational errors lead to delays of several months and the delivery of incorrect cards.
 In June 1996 the magazine Focus reported that "CitiBank must improve BahnCards".
 Despite a high-profile marketing campaign, customers largely rejected the "better BahnCard"; only 390,000 were sold by May 1996 instead of the projected 1.5 million.
 The partnership with CitiBank was terminated on 31 March 1999.

 In 1995, the Rhein-Main-Verkehrsverbund was the first local public transport network outside Deutsche Bahn to join the BahnCard system.
-A 40% discount on all local train, tram and bus tickets was offered to BahnCard holders, and included in promotional tickets such as the Guten-Abend-Ticket.
+A 40 per cent discount on all local train, tram and bus tickets was offered to BahnCard holders, and included in promotional tickets such as the Guten-Abend-Ticket.
 Long distance DB tickets with Frankfurt as a destination also allowed a single free connecting journey for non-BahnCard customers.
 In exchange, Rhein-Main-Verkehrsverbund customers were able to use Deutsche Bahn Interregio (regional) trains for free.
 Commuters who held season tickets of the Rhein-Main-Verkehrsverbund could now also use Intercity, Eurocity, and InterCityExpress trains in the Rhein-Main area for a small surcharge.